 Keeping farm machine history alive

-33rd annual Steam Threshing and Plowing Show now in progress
+34th annual Steam Threshing and Plowing Show begins Friday

-Admission is a one-time charge of $8 per person.
+Admission is a one-time charge of $9 per person.
 Those 12 and under get in for free.
-Parking is free.
+Parking is free and handicap parking will be available, as well as rides from the parking area to the show grounds.
 Campers are welcome.
 Plaques will be given to all exhibitors.

 Contact Sara Jordan-Heintz at